preciofishbone/OmniaDocsG2/working-with-documents/using-the-document-wizard/index.rst

 Creating a Normal Document
 ****************************
 An author of controlled documents can always create normal documents as well in the Controlled Documents library he or she has access to, if templates for normal documents are set up in Omnia Admin.
 To make it possible for other users to create normal documents using the Document Wizard, som kind of access to the wizard has to be set up.
-For example, an icon can be visible in the Action Menu.
-Here's an example:
+For example, an icon can be visible in the Action Menu:

 .. image:: document-wizard-start.png

-This is done using the Settings for the Business Profile.
+This is done using the Admin Settings for the Business Profile.
 See this page for more information: :doc:`Settings for the Business Profile </admin-settings/business-profile-settings/settings/index>`

 To create a new normal document, do the following: